Robert Cummings: Political affiliation

 Cummings was a supporter of the Republican Party.

 Death

 On December 2, 1990, Cummings died of kidney failure and complications from pneumonia at the Motion Picture & Television Country House and Hospital in Woodland Hills, California.

 He is interred in the Great Mausoleum at Forest Lawn Cemetery in Glendale, California.

+Filmink called Cummings' career "a triumphant success – he did it all: Broadway, Hollywood, Harry Alan Towers, Golden Years of Television, Hitchcock, Deanna Durbin… He just made one mistake – he got on drugs."